-SAN DIEGO Three million unauthorized immigrants live here in California.
+Three million unauthorized immigrants live here in California.
 The statistics raise an important economic question – just what are the financial implications of such a large undocumented population?

 It's a question Martha Torkington asks herself often.
 She owns a horse ranch in the south westerly edge of San Diego County.

 “You can look up on the hillside and see the tracks.
 They look almost like water tracks but they are human tracks coming down,” Torkington says, pointing to the faded yellow tracks that traverse down the hillside across from her property.

 On the other side of the hill is Mexico.
 Torkington has seen her share of unauthorized immigration trickle past this hillside.

 “The ones who do want to come in and contribute and participate in the United States, we want them.
 The other side is we don’t want to support them.
 It's tough.
 It’s a tough situation.”

 Just whether unauthorized immigrants cost more than they contribute is a complicated question.

 “Immigration most sociologists will tell you have short term costs but long term benefits,” says John Skrentny, a UCSD sociology professor and director of The Center for Comparative Immigration Studies.

 “The fiscal impact tends to be positive for the federal government and negative for localities and states,” Skrentny says.